Croup: History

 The word croup comes from the Early Modern English verb croup, meaning "to cry hoarsely."
 The noun describing the disease originated in southeastern Scotland and became widespread after Edinburgh physician Francis Home published the 1765 treatise An Inquiry into the Nature, Cause, and Cure of the Croup.

 Diphtheritic croup has been known since the time of Homer's ancient Greece, and it was not until 1826 that viral croup was differentiated from croup due to diphtheria by Bretonneau.
 Viral croup was then called "faux-croup" by the French and often called "false croup" in English, as "croup" or "true croup" then most often referred to the disease caused by the diphtheria bacterium.
 False croup has also been known as pseudo croup or spasmodic croup.
 Croup due to diphtheria has become nearly unknown in affluent countries in modern times due to the advent of effective immunization.

 One famous fatality of croup was Napoleon's designated heir, Napoléon Charles Bonaparte.
 His death in 1807 left Napoleon without an heir and contributed to his decision to divorce from his wife, the Empress Josephine de Beauharnais.

+Preston Brooks, a pro-slavery, pre-Civil War US congressman from South Carolina died unexpectedly from a violent attack of croup on January 27, 1857, a few weeks before the March 4 start of the new congressional term to which he had been re-elected.